bcbio/bcbio-nextgen/docs/contents/cwl.rst

     bcbio_vm.py template --systemconfig bcbio_system.yaml template.yaml samples.csv
     bcbio_vm.py cwl --systemconfig bcbio_system.yaml samples/config/samples.yaml

 producing a ``sample-workflow`` output directory with the CWL.
+On a first CWL generation run with a new genome, this process will run for a longer time as it needs to make your reference compatible with CWL.
+This includes creating single tar.gz files from some reference directories so they can get passed to CWL steps where they'll get unpacked.
+This process only happens a single time and keeps unpacked versions so your reference setup is compatible with both old bcbio IPython and new CWL runs.

-You can run this with any CWL compatible runner.
-The ``bcbio_vm.py cwlrun`` wrappers described above make this easier for local runs with Toil or Bunny.
+You can now run this with any CWL compatible runner and the ``bcbio_vm.py cwlrun`` wrappers standardize running across multiple tools in different environments.

 Running with Cromwell (local, HPC)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `Cromwell <http://cromwell.readthedocs.io/>` workflow management system runs
+The `Cromwell <http://cromwell.readthedocs.io/>`_ workflow management system runs
-bcbio either locally on a single machine or distribution on a cluster using a
+bcbio either locally on a single machine or distributed on a cluster using a
-scheduler.
+scheduler like SLURM, SGE or PBSPro.

 To run a bcbio CWL workflow locally using Docker::